BaptisteHiggs/WorkflowAnalysis/ShadowAnalysis/ShadowAnalysis.md

 ![Missing Image](images/importEPW.png)

-6. Create the *sunPath* component, connecting the 'location' output of the *importEPW* component to *sunPath*'s '\_location' output.
+6. Create the *sunPath* component, connecting the 'location' output of the *importEPW* component to *sunPath*'s '\_location' input.
 The sunPath component generates a lot of different data about the sun, some of which will be used with the GHOST component to do the shadow analysis.

 ![Missing Image](images/sunPath.png)